About the Charter Project

 Charter Project focuses on the creative and interactive engagement of Canadians in a discussion about the Canadian Charter of Rights and Freedoms.

-As our country celebrates the Charter’s 30th Anniversary on April 17, 2012, we want Canadians to get involved in a dialogue about rights and freedoms.
+As our country celebrated the Charter’s 30th Anniversary on April 17, 2012, we wanted Canadians to get involved in a dialogue about rights and freedoms.
 As such our motto is JOIN THE DISCUSSION.

 Our key initiatives include producing and distributing the videos in our video section, our classroom workshops and encouraging discussion, including through our online forums and other avenues.